pravega/pravega/documentation/src/docs/segment-store-service.md

 2. The _Operation Processor_ picks all operations currently available in the queue (if the queue is empty, it will wait until at least one Operation is added).
 3. The _Operation Processor_ runs as a continuous loop (in a background thread), and has four main stages.

-  a. _Dequeue_ all outstanding Operations from the Operation Queue (described above).
+      1. _Dequeue_ all outstanding Operations from the Operation Queue (described above).

-  b. _Pre-process_ the Operations (validate that they are correct and would not cause undesired behavior, assign offsets (where needed), assign Sequence Numbers, etc.)
+      2. _Pre-process_ the Operations (validate that they are correct and would not cause undesired behavior, assign offsets (where needed), assign Sequence Numbers, etc.)

-  c. _Write_ the operations to a _Data Frame Builder_, which serializes and packs the operations in _Data Frames_.
+      3. _Write_ the operations to a _Data Frame Builder_, which serializes and packs the operations in _Data Frames_.
 Once a _Data Frame_ is complete (full or no more operations to add), the _Data Frame_ Builder sends the _Data Frame_ to the _Durable Data Log_.
 Note that, an Operation may span multiple _DataFrames_, but the goal is to make best use of the _Durable Data Log_ throughput capacity by making writes as large as possible considering the maximum size limit per write.

 4. When a _Data Frame_ has been durably persisted in the _Durable Data Log_, the Operation Processor post-processes all operations that were fully written so far.
 It adds them to in-memory structures, updates indices, etc., and completes the Futures associated with them.